RV Solar Series: Quit wasting electricity. Turn it off, make it better. Measure to know where it goes. Change your location.

 One of the things I first encountered before measuring my energy use was that I had no way to completely disconnect the battery from loads.
 There was a switch in the RV labeled “battery on/off”– but that was just a lie.
 Instead, it had a relay, that would connect the major loads from the battery to when energized to the “on” position.
-Where does the energy come to operate this relay, you guessed it, your battery.
+Where does the energy come to operate this relay, you guessed it, your battery?
 I installed a true disconnect switch right after I purchased the RV.

-Measure to where it goes
+Measure where it goes

 Many small loads are connected to the battery even with the relay in the off position, thus draining the battery.
-With my battery switch off, I still use .9 to 1 amp per hour, this is called the parasitic draw.
+With my battery switched off, I still use .9 to 1 amp per hour, this is called the parasitic draw.
 The parasitic draw is used to run things like the smoke detector.
 If I were to leave the RV without a true battery disconnect, my battery would be completely dead in 300 hours.
-Many an RV owner has come back to the RV only to find the battery dead because it was never truly turned off….. the fact is that it could not ever be truly turned off.
+Many RV owners have come back to the RV only to find the battery dead because it was never truly turned off….. the fact is that it could not ever be truly turned off.
 Now that we live in the RV, we never turn the battery off, because we are not gone for long periods of time and because the solar will keep the battery charged.

 Last year I logged every amp our RV used every time when camping without electric hookups.
 Our average overnight use is 66 amps in the summer and 96 amps in the winter, including energy used during the evening but not including energy used during the daytime.
 The difference is that we use the heater in the winter with a fan to circulate the heat.
 In the summer sometimes we use the fan in the bedroom to stay cooler at night.
 Heat, when camping, comes from propane.